FxMorin/dateTag-DnsPhishingPrevention/README.md

 dateTag is a powerful tag that can easily identify a phishing site. dateTag is currently part of a larger project that will be released in a couple months. dateTag alone is able to perfectly identify DNS phishing sites.

+dateTag is minimal, to use it properly you should only call the dateTag.php on sites you know usually have dateTag.
+This means that you still need to write when dateTag.php gets called.

 This version of dateTag is a much simpler version then the current dateTag being used in my project, my project uses dateTag as a small part of its core sytstem.
 Although this version of dateTag still gets a 99% DNS Phishing Identification Rate!

 ## Contents